It is true, we are all tired. On top of singing, dance, swimming classes and school homework, we now have to manage our child’s screen time.

 Even though this advice is well-meaning, it’s misguided.
 It is assuming that by keeping kids offline, everything will be great.

-This advice can be dangerous and actually does the opposite of what you aim to achieve, that is a balanced online and offline world.
+This advice can be dangerous and actually does the opposite of what you aim to achieve, which is a balanced online and offline world.

 This is another bad advice, where parents rely solely on monitoring apps to parent their child.